CodeBloom/rice-example-config/README.md

 ## Running Kuali Rice Standalone Server (Clustered)

-To run multiple clustered Kuali Rice Standalone instances in Test you need to follow these steps:
+To run multiple clustered Kuali Rice Standalone instances you need to follow these steps:

 1. Create a Redis data store
 2. Create and populate a MySQL database